12 Months of Prepping – The First Year

 TASKS:

-• Become earthquake ready by taking steps to secure appliances, shelves, cabinets and drawers to prevent them from falling and/or opening during a tremor.
+• Practice becoming earthquake-ready by taking steps to secure appliances, shelves, cabinets, and drawers to prevent them from falling and/or opening during a tremor.

 • Imagine your house with no electricity.
 Better yet, shut off the power for 4 to 24 hours and try to live off-grid.